ansys/pyacp/doc/source/intro.rst

 .. testcode::

     import ansys.acp.core as pyacp
+    from ansys.acp.core.extras import (
+        ExampleKeys,
+        get_example_file,
-    from ansys.acp.core.extras import ExampleKeys, get_example_file # This is only required for the tutorial
+    )  # This is only required for the tutorial

 To not pollute the filesystem, we are going to create a temporary directory were we can download the files: